Share-Air-Shared-Action/shared-air-shared-action/help/docs/MobileRouteMap.md

-# Mobile Route Map View
+# Route Air Quality Index Map

-How to get to the mobile route map view on the SASA website
+Mobile sensors allow you to see on a map the Air Quality Index of a selected route.
+You can view the map by following the steps below.